Balzard/Bioinformatics/README.md

 # LGBIO2010 projects

-Implementations of the project of the Bioinformatics course of Uclouvain
+Implementations of the projects of the Bioinformatics course of Uclouvain